 Not only is this vague enough to apply to anyone, but the writer actually invites the reader to delete as applicable.”

 Dawkins received mostly luke-warm responses, the majority of which were uncertain.
-As a result of this travesty of the scientific method, Dawkins claims himself triumphant and moves on to discredit homoeopaths.
-I’m quite familiar with negative opinions of astrology ranging from sceptical to scathing, but I’m particularly disappointed when a scientist refuses to employ their own methods to arrive at a conclusion, rather than falling into the pit of prejudicial opinion.
+As a result of this travesty of the scientific method, Dawkins claims himself triumphant and moves on to discredit homeopaths.
+I’m quite familiar with negative opinions of astrology ranging from skeptical to scathing, but I’m particularly disappointed when a scientist refuses to employ their own methods to arrive at a conclusion, rather than falling into the pit of prejudicial opinion.
 I believe Dawkins in spite of his intelligence is not so different from fundamentalist religionists – both believe that their understanding and perception are the only viable ones available and all other beliefs are the subject of contempt.
 Sometimes the belief is so strong that the contempt can afford to be polite.

 Most religious people are opposed to Astrology because they don’t know what it is, yet believe it to be forbidden in scripture.
 I wonder what these people make of the cathedrals of Europe, so frequently and lavishly decorated with astrological symbolism.
 I have to assume that when even Catholics are persuaded that it is forbidden, that they have not read the Church Fathers or the likes of St. Thomas Aquinas.
 I also have to wonder why they never asked why most of the Popes, until recent times, had astrologers.